zcagdasgurbuz/FractalMatic/readme.md

 ............................................................

 ### Download
-To run FractalMatic, extract the zip, go to /bin folder and then, run the launch.bat file for windows or launch.sh for linux
+To run FractalMatic, extract the zip, go to /bin folder and then, run the launch.bat file for Windows or launch.sh for Linux.

+Windows might warn you about running the batch file, you need click "More options" on the warning dialog, then click "Run anyway".

 <a id="raw-url" href="https://github.com/zcagdasgurbuz/FractalMatic/blob/master/builds/win/fractalMatic.zip?raw=true">Download for Windows</a>